 The Fourth Qualifying Round (or Intermediate Round as it was commonly then known) saw South Kirkby drawn against then two time FA Amateur Cup winners, Bishop Aukland.
-The County Durham based team were members of the Northern League and had won the league on a number of occasions, so it was obviously a big draw for the people of South Kirkby to head up to see the match, so much so that special train services were laid on for fans travelling from Moorthorpe to Durham.
+The County Durham team were members of the Northern League and had won their league on a number of occasions, and it was a big draw for the people of South Kirkby who flocked north to see the match.
+So big was the demand that special train services were laid on for South Kirkby fans travelling from nearby Moorthorpe station to Durham.
 The game proved to be an epic tussle, with both sides keen to attack at every opportunity.
-The furious play led to both teams being awarded penalties, which both teams duly missed and despite spirited efforts from South Kirkby Bishop Aukland scored a late, heartbreaking goal to win 1 - 0.
+The furious play led to both teams being awarded penalties, which both teams duly missed!
+Despite spirited efforts from South Kirkby, Bishop Aukland scored a late heart-breaking goal to win 1 – 0.
 Bishop Aukland went on to lose to Wolverhampton Wanderers in the next round (the First Round Proper).

 Any dreams of an FA Cup run for South Kirkby in the 1908/09 season were dashed early, with the Kirkbyites being drawn against Second Division Bradford (now Bradford Park Avenue) in the First Qualifying Round.
 South Kirkby were drawn at home but the tie was switched to the Park Avenue stadium (pictured above), where 6,000 fans eagerly watched.
-Bradford had played all codes of football (union, league and association) for many years and won a vast collection of silverware in doing so but in 1907 they decided to form an association football club proper and they joined the Football League in 1908.
-Due to this peculiarity the game against South Kirkby was their first official FA Cup game, though this did not mean that they were novices.
-As if South Kirkby were not up against it already the Bradford side leapt into a lead but South Kirkby rallied and courageously found themselves level at 1 - 1, Owens the scorer.
-However, by halftime Bradford had opened up a 3 - 1 lead and in the second half they put on an exhibition for the fans, hammering South Kirkby 8 - 1.
-Despite picking their way through the rounds Bradford came unstuck against minnows Croydon Common, in the Fifth Qualifying Round.
+For years Bradford had played all codes of football (union, league and association) and amassed a vast collection of silverware in doing so, but in 1907 they had decided to form an association football club proper, and they joined the Football League in 1908.
+Due to this peculiarity the game against South Kirkby was their first official FA Cup game, though this did not mean that they were novices!
+As if South Kirkby were not up against it already, the Bradford side leapt into a lead but South Kirkby rallied and courageously found themselves level at 1 – 1, Owens the scorer.
+However, by half-time Bradford had opened up a 3 – 1 lead and in the second half they put on an exhibition for their happy fans, hammering South Kirkby 8 – 1.
+Despite picking their way through the rounds Bradford embarrassingly came unstuck against minnows Croydon Common, in the Fifth Qualifying Round.
 Croydon Common held Arsenal to a draw in the following First Round Proper, losing in the replay.